 How To Determine Your Income Tax Bracket

-This article discusses marginal income tax brackets, federal filing statuses, and income tax rates, so you can start preparing for the 2019 filing season and developing a tax strategy.
+This article discusses marginal income tax brackets, federal filing statuses, and income tax rates.
+This information will help you develop a tax strategy and prepare for the upcoming filing season.

 Marginal Income Tax Brackets

 Your marginal income tax bracket basically represents the highest tax rate that you must pay on your income.
-There are seven income tax brackets for each federal filing status: 10, 12, 22, 24, 32, 35, and 37 percent.
+There are currently 7 income tax brackets/rates for each federal filing status: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

-The marginal tax bracket system is a gradual tax schedule, which essentially means the more you earn, the more tax you pay.
-The amount of taxable income that you earn determines which tax bracket(s) you fall into.
-It is important to realize that only the money you earn within a certain tax bracket is taxed at that rate.
-In other words, if you earned more in 2018 than you did in 2017 and thus moved into a higher tax bracket, only the money that falls within that higher tax bracket is taxed at the higher rate.
+The marginal tax bracket system is a gradual tax schedule – in other words, the more you earn, the more tax you pay.
+The amount of taxable income that you earn each year determines which tax bracket(s) you fall into.
+It is important to realize that only the money you earn within a certain bracket is taxed at that rate.
+This means that if you earned more in 2020 than you did in 2019 and thus moved into a higher tax bracket, only the money that falls within that higher tax bracket is taxed at the higher rate.

-So, for example, if you move from the 22 percent tax bracket to the 24 percent tax bracket, you may make the mistake of believing that all of your income is now taxed at that higher rate.
-However, only the money that you earn within the 24 percent bracket is taxed at that rate.
+For example, if you move from the 22% tax bracket up to the 24% tax bracket, you may make the mistake of believing that all of your income is now taxed at 24%.
+However, only the money that you earn within the 24% bracket is taxed at that rate – the rest of your income is taxed at the lower rates for each bracket that applies to you.

 The structure of federal income tax brackets was first implemented by the IRS in the early 1900s in an attempt to create a progressive tax system that would demand less from lower-income individuals.
-This system, plus a series of tax credits and tax deductions, have allowed nearly half of Americans to avoid owing federal income tax altogether.
+This system, plus a series of tax credits and tax deductions, have put a much larger tax burden on higher-earning workers and allowed nearly half of Americans to avoid owing federal income tax altogether.

 IRS Filing Statuses